Scottish Household Survey

 - Scottish household survey: privacy and data protection

-The structure of the survey is a continuous cross-sectional survey, each complete sample being covered in the course of two years.
+The structure of the survey is a continuous cross-sectional survey.
 As well as keeping down the annual cost of the survey and making the volume of fieldwork more manageable, a continuous survey will, in time, enable national trends to be detected sooner than would periodical surveys.
 Below are documents which detail the methodology and fieldwork done.

 - Scottish household survey 2018: methodology and fieldwork outcomes